WhittonDS/GettingCleaningData/CodeBook.md

 # Code Book

 This project combined files that contained the raw data, test subject, and descriptive information.
+A file named "tidy_data.txt" is created as a result of running this code.
+Said file will be available in the current working directory.
+Use the getwd() command to make sure you know the location of the working directory.

 #The data source
 Original data: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip